sameervitian/dlock/README.md

     // Any number of similar keys can be added
     // key named `lockAcquisitionTime` is automatically added.
 This is the time at which lock is acquired. time is in RFC3339 format
   }
-  go c.RetryLockAcquire(value, acquireCh, releaseCh) // It will keep on attempting for the lock.
+  go d.RetryLockAcquire(value, acquireCh, releaseCh) // It will keep on attempting for the lock.
 The re-attempt interval is configured through `LockRetryInterval` set while dlock initialization. select {
   case <-acquireCh:
     log.Println("log acquired")